The King’s School

 All visits are welcome, please contact the school

-We recognise that a visit to King’s is a valuable part of the school application process, but in the current circumstances this is not possible.
-Instead we warmly welcome you to take a virtual visit.
-When the School re-opens you will be invited to come along for a personal tour, and to meet the Headmaster, or Head of Junior School, in person.
+We recognise that a visit to King’s is a valuable part of the school application process.
+In the current circumstances we warmly welcome you to take a virtual visit.

 What’s been happening at the School?All posts by The King’s School